rlannon/SINx86/docs/Assignment and Movement.md

 | `|=` | Bit-OR of LHS and RHS | `let a = a | b` |
 | `^=` | Bit-XOR of LHS by RHS | `let a = a ^ b` |

+These compound operators are only supported with assignment; you cannot utilize them as equality operators (e.g., something like `if (a += b)` is illegal).

 ### Movement

 _Note: not yet implemented in SIN._

 Sometimes, we want to *move* data instead of *copy* it, especially if we have large dynamically-allocated objects.
-For non-references and non-dynamic data, this ultimately copies the data, but if we are utilizing references or dynamic memory, we can move the data by copying its reference into a new location.
+For non-references and non-dynamic data, this is equivalent to assignment wit `let`, but if we are utilizing references or dynamic memory, we can move the data by copying its reference into a new location.
 For example:

     construct some_large_struct s (10, 20, 30) &dynamic;    // dynamically allocate and initialize a struct
     alloc some_large_struct a_copy &dynamic;